zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http.md

 present.
 If not, the requests of the method and path will not be intercepted.

 To make the handler match requests again, register a new response with `handler.respond()`.

-This method is useful to reset handlers to a clean state between tests.
-It is more aggressive than [`handler.bypass()`](#http-handlerbypass), as it also clears restrictions and intercepted requests.

 <table><tr><td width="900px" valign="top"><details open><summary><b>Using a local interceptor</b></summary>